cschwartz/lorcania-cli/README.md

 # Test

-To test lorcania-cli, use `pytest`.
+To test lorcania-cli, use `poetry run pytest -v`.
 In order to don't waste Lorcania resources, a vcr.py suite is included for an account with the following collection:

 - _Mickey Mouse Detective_ (Promo): 1x